 Is Chipotle a Diabetic's Delight or Danger?

-First off, Chipotle isn’t a no-go zone.
-Actually, its emphasis on real food and portion control can be a real game-changer for blood sugar management.
-But remember, just like that extra scoop of guac can hit your wallet, it can also send your glucose levels on a wild ride.
+First off, these types of meals aren’t off-limits.
+Actually, their focus on real food and portion control can be a real game-changer for managing well-being.
+But remember, just like that extra scoop of guacamole can increase the cost, it can also affect your body in ways you don’t want.

 The secret?
 Mindful choices.
-Here’s your guide to conquering Chipotle like a diabetes pro:
+Here’s your guide to conquering their menu like a pro:

 Tortilla Turnaround: